Visit Joe's "sweet spot"

 Monday-Friday tours by appointment: Email request to email@example.com

 Across from Fluor Field in downtown Greenville

 The all-volunteer museum is a 501(c)(3) charity and is operated solely from donations and gift shop sales.
 We are not a city, county or state facility.
 Your tax-deductible donations to the non-profit museum are gratefully accepted.

 "We're Shoeless on a shoestring!"

-In addition to the Shoeless Joe Jackson Museum and Baseball Library, be sure and visit Joe's grave site where visitors leave baseballs, photos, notes and other mementos; the Shoeless Joe Jackson Memorial Ball Park where Joe first played baseball; and Shoeless Joe Jackson Plaza where a life-size bronze statue of Joe stands on a base made of bricks from the old Comiskey Ball Park in Chicago.
+In addition to the Shoeless Joe Jackson Museum, be sure and visit Joe's grave site where visitors leave baseballs, photos, notes and other mementos; the Shoeless Joe Jackson Memorial Ball Park where Joe first played baseball; and Shoeless Joe Jackson Plaza where a life-size bronze statue of Joe stands on a base made of bricks from the old Comiskey Ball Park in Chicago.
 To visit these sites, see the Main Menu under "Directions."

 The museum is a proud member of

 THE SOCIETY FOR AMERICAN BASEBALL RESEARCH (SABR)